BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Hume.md

 - oppose theological voluntarism.
 - Later believers in a moral sense, Hume and Hutcheson, reject moral realism
 - Since the only intelligible account of moral properties makes them dependent on the reactions of the moral sense, our view that they are non-arbitrary and immutable in certain ways turns out to be unjustified.⁵⁶
+- Balguy’s criticism of Hutcheson convinces not only Butler and Price, but also Hume.
+For Hume implicitly agrees that Hutcheson cannot combine his sentimentalist objections to Clarke with his realist defence of Shaftesbury, because his sentimentalism conflicts with realism.
+Butler and Price argue that in the face of this we should give up sentimentalism, but Hume decides to give up realism instead.